PlaidCloud/website/content/en/docs/concepts/workloads/pods/pod-lifecycle.md

 `Failed` phases depending on whether any container in the Pod terminated in failure.

 Whilst a Pod is running, the kubelet is able to restart containers to handle some kind of faults.
-Within a Pod, Kubernetes tracks different container [states](#container-states) and determines what action to take to make the Pod healthy again.
+Within a Pod, PlaidCloud tracks different container [states](#container-states) and determines what action to take to make the Pod healthy again.

-In the Kubernetes API, Pods have both a specification and an actual status.
+In the PlaidCloud API, Pods have both a specification and an actual status.
 The status for a Pod object consists of a set of [Pod conditions](#pod-conditions).
 You can also inject [custom readiness information](#pod-readiness-gate) into the condition data for a Pod, if that is useful to your application.